 In the first four months of 2017, global Cadillac sales have increased 31.6 percent to 106,805 units.

 April 2017 Cadillac Sales By Model

 Cadillac did not provide sales on a per-model basis in April.
 It did, however, state that sales in the midsize luxury crossover space (the Cadillac XT5) increased 92 percent in April and have increased 63.1 percent in the first four months of 2017.
-Since launching in mid-2016, the XT5 has quickly become the brand’s best-seller worldwide, with sales totaling 11,530 units.
+Since launching in mid-2016, the XT5 has quickly become the brand’s best-seller worldwide, with sales totaling 11,530 units in April.

 In addition, sales of Cadillac’s ATS sport sedan and coupe models grew 46.7 percent for the month while the XTS luxury sedan rose 13.4 percent.

 Cadillac sales rose in three global markets in April, including a sharp increase in China as well as growth in the United States and Canada.
 Meanwhile, sales volume fell in Middle East and in the Rest of the World (ROW).
 The sales performance enabled China to become Cadillac’s largest market by volume in April, with the United States coming in second place.

 It is worth noting that, unlike in the first 10 months of 2016, Cadillac did not provide individual sales figures for Mexico, Europe and South Korea; instead, it has bundled sales from those markets in the single ROW (Rest of World) line item.

 April 2017 Cadillac sales summary by market versus April 2016: